Table of Contents

 Start with the Minnesota cost stack

 For a financed used car, the amount financed may include more than the vehicle price.
 Minnesota’s Department of Revenue explains that motor vehicle sales tax is paid when title is transferred, and its motor vehicle sales tax guide states that the rate is 6.875% of the taxable vehicle sales price for transactions after July 1, 2023.
-That does not mean every buyer’s final cash need is identical, because title, registration, lien filing, local charges, dealer documentation fees, trade-in treatment, optional products, and lender rules can still change the final number.
+Minnesota Revenue also says local sales tax does not apply to motor vehicle sales; instead, a $20 local vehicle excise tax may apply in participating cities or counties, and the administering government can vary.
+Title, registration, lien filing, dealer documentation fees, trade-in treatment, optional products, and lender rules can still change the final number.

 | Cost item | Why it matters for financing | What to verify |